-Reclaimed timber comes from trees that are salvaged from forests that have been destroyed by forest fires.
+Reclaimed timber beams come from trees that are salvaged from forests that have been destroyed by forest fires.
 Once the trees have been reclaimed, the forest is replanted, allowing it to regenerate.
 Recycled timber, or antique lumber, is processed wood retrieved from unused buildings.
-It is the most environmentally friendly source of timber.
+It is the most environmentally friendly source for green timber framing.
 One of the magnificent features of timber frame buildings are their longevity.
-Using recycled timbers has the inherent benefit of preserving living trees as well as fulfilling the ‘green’ ethos of reusing.
+Using reclaimed timber beams has the inherent benefit of preserving living trees as well as fulfilling the ‘green’ ethos of reusing.
 Whether salvaged from old mill buildings, old barns or old factories, your home will be enhanced by the history and character of timeless timbers.

 Our recycled timbers are sourced, and then brought to the mill where they are cleaned, de-nailed, cut to required size and finished.
 Throughout the process we ensure that the character and history of the pieces are retained, giving your home a visible connection to the past.

-Structurally, recycled timbers are a very dry and stable source of wood.
+Structurally, reclaimed timber beams are a very dry and stable source of wood.
 The checking (formation of small cracks) of recycled timbers has already occurred, allowing our craftsmen to shape the timbers accordingly.

 LEED Timber Framing

-In recent years Hamill Creek has facilitated a number of LEED certified projects.
+In recent years Hamill Creek has facilitated a number of LEED certified projects through green timber framing.
 Timber frame homes are made of a perfectly renewable building material, which naturally coincides with the principles laid out by the United States Green Building Council (USGBC) and adopted by the Canadian Green Building Council (CaGBC).
 LEED stands for “Leadership in Energy and Environmental Design” and it focuses on a whole-building approach.
 The goal of LEED for Homes is to create measurable benchmarks throughout the design, construction, and operation of high-performance building.
 The program focuses on six elements of human and environmental health: